GoogleCloudPlatform/opentelemetry-operations-js/packages/opentelemetry-cloud-trace-exporter/README.md

 ## Resource attributes

-By default, OpenTelemetry resource attributes are ignored.
-If you wish to export attributes you set on your resource, you must specify a regexp that should match the attributes you'd like.
+By default, OpenTelemetry resource attributes which do not map to a monitored resource are ignored.
+If you wish to export other resource attributes, you must specify a regexp that should match the attribute keys you'd like.

 For example, if you are setting up a resource with the "service" semantic attributes:
 ```typescript